dfinity/motoko/design/guide.md

 * Functions (and messages) are first-class values, argument evaluation is strict (call-by-value).

+* Pattern matching on scalar and compound values.

 * A simple, class-based object system without inheritance.